William Contreras Player Props: Brewers vs. Pirates

-The Milwaukee Brewers, including William Contreras and his .500 slugging percentage over his past 10 games, take on starter Mitch Keller and the Pittsburgh Pirates at American Family Field, Saturday at 4:10 PM ET.
+The Milwaukee Brewers, including William Contreras and his .500 slugging percentage over his past 10 games, take on starter Luis Ortiz and the Pittsburgh Pirates at American Family Field, Sunday at 2:10 PM ET.

 In his most recent game he had a one-hit showing (1-for-4) against the Pirates.